steltenpower/DataJockey-Filter/README.md

 - use transparency
 - Also allow all 'empty' variants

-Quick&dirty: Don't mix categorical and number values, have 1 parallel coordinates thing and 1 parallel sets thing
+Quick&dirty: Don't mix categorical and number values, have 1 parallel coordinates thing and 1 parallel sets thing, like https://www.youtube.com/watch?v=SphrIOU76o0

 Say based on the values of your graphical filtering you generate the WHERE clause of an SQL-query.